If you have additional questions not addressed here, contact Graduate Admissions at email@example.com or (828) 262-2130.

 Do all graduate programs at Appalachian State require test scores?

-No; most of the graduate certificate programs do not require test scores.
+No; none of our graduate certificate programs require test scores.
 Many degree programs require test scores unless the applicant qualifies for and is granted a standardized exam waiver.
 Click HERE to see a current grid with detailed information on the waiver qualifications of the standardized exam requirements, both general and program-specific.
 Please note: Programs may discuss qualifications and offer a preliminary assessment of eligibility for a waiver, but the Graduate School performs the formal evaluation and final approval.
 The Graduate School review will not take place until the applicant has submitted an application, paid the fee, and submitted all required materials for the application except the test scores.

 Official college transcripts can be sent electronically or via U.S. Mail.
-If you have your official transcripts submitted electronically, please make sure the document is sent to email@example.com.
-If your official transcripts are unavailable electronically, have them mailed to our office at the address listed below.
+If you have your official transcripts submitted electronically, please make sure the document is sent to firstname.lastname@example.org.
+If your official transcripts are unavailable electronically, have them mailed to our office at the mailing address listed below.

 Appalachian State University